nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to book patient’s information..
+1. User chooses to book patient’s appointment..
 2. MC requests for details of the information..
 3. User enters the requested details..
-4. MC displays the appointment information for the patient and the doctor..
+4. MC displays the updated appointment information for the patient and the doctor.

     Use case ends.

 **Extensions**
-* 3a.
+* 4a.
 MC detects that the patient already has an appointment scheduled for that appointment slot.

-  * 3a1.
+  * 4a1.
 MC informs the user that the appointment has been booked

-  * 3a2.
+  * 4a2.
 User enters another appointment slot.

-  Steps 3a1-3a2 are repeated until the data entered are correct.
+    Steps 4a1-4a2 are repeated until the data entered are correct.

     Use case resumes from step 4.

-* 3b.
+* 4b.
 MC detects that the doctor has already scheduled an appointment with another patient at this particular time slot.

-  * 3b1.
+  * 4b1.
 MC informs the user that the appointment has been booked

-  * 3b2.
+  * 4b2.
 User enters another appointment slot.

-      Steps 3b1-3b2 are repeated until the data entered are correct.
+    Steps 4b1-4b2 are repeated until the data entered are correct.

     Use case resumes from step 4.

-* 3c.
+* 4c.
 MC detects that the patient's nric does not exist.

-  * 3c1.
+  * 4c1.
 MC informs the user that the patient's nric is invalid

-  * 3c2.
+  * 4c2.
 User enters another patient nric

-    Steps 3c1-3c2 are repeated until the data entered are correct.
+    Steps 4c1-4c2 are repeated until the data entered are correct.

     Use case resumes from step 4.

-* 3d.
+* 4d.
 MC detects that the doctor's nric does not exist.

-    * 3d1.
+    * 4d1.
 MC informs the user that the doctor's nric is invalid

-    * 3d2.
+    * 4d2.
 User enters another doctor nric

-      Steps 3d1-3d2 are repeated until the data entered are correct.
+      Steps 4d1-4d2 are repeated until the data entered are correct.

       Use case resumes from step 4.

 **Use case: UC05 - Cancel patient's appointment**

-**Actor: Doctor**
+**Actor: Healthcare administrator**

 **MSS**

-1. User chooses to retrieve patient’s information..
+1. User chooses to cancel patient’s appointment..
-2. MC retrieves the patient’s information
+2. MC requests for details of the information..
+3. User enters the requested details..
-3. MC displays the patient information that was retrieved..
+4. MC displays the updated appointment information for the patient and the doctor.

     Use case ends.

 **Extensions**

+* 5a.
+MC detects that an invalid index is entered.

+    * 5a1.
+MC informs the user that the specified index is invalid

+    * 5a2.
+User enters another index.

+      Steps 5a1-5a2 are repeated until the data entered are correct.

+      Use case resumes from step 4.

+* 5b.
+MC detects that the patient's nric does not exist.

+    * 5b1.
+MC informs the user that the patient's nric is invalid

+    * 5b2.
+User enters another patient nric

+      Steps 5b1-5b2 are repeated until the data entered are correct.

+      Use case resumes from step 4.

 *{More to be added}*

 ### Non-Functional Requirements